Aspect ratio (image): Obtaining height, width, and area of the screen

 Often, screen specifications are given by their diagonal length.
 The following formulae can be used to find the height (h), width (w) and area (A), where r stands for ratio, written as a fraction of x by y, and d for diagonal length.

 Distinctions

 This article primarily addresses the aspect ratio of images as displayed, which is more formally referred to as the display aspect ratio (DAR).
-In digital images, there is a distinction with the storage aspect ratio (SAR), which is the ratio of pixel dimensions.
+In digital images, there is a distinction with the storage aspect ratio (SAR), which is the ratio of numbers of pixels.
 If an image is displayed with square pixels, then these ratios agree.
 If, instead, non-square ("rectangular") pixels are used, then these ratios differ.
 The aspect ratio of the pixels themselves is known as the pixel aspect ratio (PAR) – for square pixels this is 1:1 – and these are related by the identity: